plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 All rates are the same except q21, which is forced to have rate zero. q21 equals 0 implies that entire,palmate leaves never change to entire,pinnate
 {% endcomment %}

 Notice that many (but not all) model strings have Z for q21.
 One way to estimate the marginal posterior probability of the hypothesis that q21=0 is to sum the counts for all model strings that have Z in that third position corresponding to q21.
-While it is pretty easy to add these numbers in your head, let's modify _btsummary.py_ to do this for us (this might come in useful if you ever encounter results that are more complex): open _btsummary.py_ and locate the line containing the [regular expression](https://en.wikipedia.org/wiki/Regular_expression) search that pulls out all the model strings from the BayesTrait output file:
+While it is pretty easy to add these numbers in your head, let's modify _btsummary.py_ to do this for us (this might come in useful if you ever encounter results that are more complex): open _btsummary.py_ in nano and locate the line containing the [regular expression](https://en.wikipedia.org/wiki/Regular_expression) search that pulls out all the model strings from the BayesTrait output file:

     model_list = re.findall("'[Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)